 Lyrically, the songs were built around the good ol’ themes of sex, violence and death (or all three combined).
 There were Hitler Youthesque amphetamine rushes (Bored and Soul Sister Mary), slower melancholy pieces (Strange Place Of Love, Sweet Suicide), testosterone-fuelled roof-raisers (Fire), tragi-teen melodramas (Heard It On The Radio), a lyrically perverse song about a fallen nun with terrific, original drum treatment by Max (Sister Claire) and a weird, brutally beaty number in 5/4 time with a jungle drum feel (Teenage Lust).
 I think it true to state that no other first wave punk band in Perth exhibited this variety of material.

 Later, came It’s Over, which went as long as 7 minutes – pretty well unheard of in punk circles at that time, although Disco Junkies, one of the Geeks songs I had co-written with James Baker that The Victims played as their own, had extended past 10 minutes on occasions.
 It’s Over quickly became one of Max’s favourites, but we played it only once publicly – at Hernando’s at what turned out to be our last gig.
 I recall Kim Salmon singling out the song for comment that night, stating to me that it had a “great melody”.
 I’m not sure whether he meant to imply that other aspects of the song were less than great, but if so, he was right.
+It needed more rehearsing.
 That final gig was the only Orphans public performance that was taped, and the version captured on tape of It’s Over is, frankly, tedious.
 It was not helped by Eddie the stoned mixer forgetting to turn on the guitar mike, which left the guitar out of the mix except for some bleed via the drum and vocal mikes.
 Further, Billy was not having a good night on vocals and barely knew the song, and we had recently recruited Rudolph (ex-Geeks, Victims) on bass as a temporary measure to fill in for Colin, who had abruptly left the band – it shows.
 My point here, though, is not to make excuses for the live version of It’s Over (or the rest of that gig, for that matter, which was the worst we ever played).
 Rather, I think it important to acknowledge that It’s Over and some of the other more complex Orphans songs were not performed or arranged to optimal effect.Perhaps we were too ambitious musically for our own good (and our performance skills as a band).
 I must take responsibility for this, for it has to be said, I was running the show.
 There were no other songwriters in the band, I did not put my songs to the band for collaborative treatment until they were complete, and most of the time I already knew what I wanted.
-The guys were happy with the material and content to work this way.
+In hindsight, this denied the other guys the opportunity to have more of a part in the creation and arrangement of the songs, and we may have developed more as a band if I’d been less controlling.
+That said, the guys were happy with the material and content to work this way.
 We worked hard together on getting the songs right in rehearsal, did our very best within the confines of our performance limits, and the songs that slotted into the belt-and-bang punk rock genre worked very well, as did some others.
 However, I often leaned towards the use of minor chords and bridges that journeyed away from 3-chord pop structures, and some of my stuff required a sophistication of treatment and a range of musical colouration that were simply beyond our playing capabilities, mine in particular.
+As a punk thrash guitarist and rhythm player I was fine, but some of The Orphans’ songs needed more imaginative guitar that I wasn’t capable of providing.
 I think we discussed the possibility of adding a lead guitarist to the lineup, but that was as far as it went.
 I suppose, also, that in a local musical milieu in which the standard arrangement was basically Ramones modelled – wall-of-noise guitar, simple root note throbbing bass and RocknRoll School Unit 1 drumming – it took a bit of a leap of imagination to get beyond those basics.
 I did have the sense that we weren’t doing justice to some of the best songs, but for a combination of reasons that don’t matter this many years later, did not seek to initiate the appropriate musical adjustments or encourage the band to throw ideas around.

 But enough.
 There’s only so much value in writing about music, and I’ve just about exhausted it here.
 Have a listen to some of the tracks on The Orphans CD.
-That’ll tell you far more than these carefully chosen words of mine and will demonstrate, I trust, that the quality of the songs – rough recording and performances aside – justifies my claim that The Orphans’ repertoire was substantial in the first wave Perth punk scheme of things.
+That’ll tell you far more than words and will demonstrate, I trust, that the quality of the songs – rough recording and performances aside – justifies my claim that The Orphans’ repertoire was substantial in the first wave Perth punk scheme of things.

 Soon after our debut gig at the Leederville Town Hall, we scored our first gig at Hernando’s Hideaway.
 Billy had a “blood connection” (as he put it) with the manager of Hernando’s, Andre, both of them being Italian, and we were slotted into the mid-week punk spot recently vacated by The Victims.
 Naively, we saw ourselves as the new torchbearers of punk in Perth and anticipated the same packed houses The Victims had enjoyed, but were greeted instead by smaller but initially respectable crowds consisting mostly of the hard core punk set and some newer converts to the cause, with a few folk who had come in on the Victims bandwagon but hadn’t heard that they had broken up and that all hip children of Perth must now look further afield until the Next Big Thing was decreed.